Support & FAQ

 We answer email within 1–3 business days.

-Since Android 8, the operating system refuses to return Wi-Fi scan results to any app that doesn't hold location permission, even if that app never reads GPS.
+Both iOS and Android require an app to hold location permission before the operating system will reveal Wi-Fi network details (SSID/BSSID) or return Wi-Fi scan results — even if the app never reads GPS.
 Network Monitor never records or transmits your location — see Permissions for the full breakdown.

 Upload throughput is influenced by your Wi-Fi link quality, your phone's radio, your router, and your ISP's actual upstream capacity at that moment.
 The app uses four parallel TCP streams against Cloudflare to give the most representative number it can, but a phone-based test will rarely match a wired desktop test on the same connection.